 Who is Eligible for ETV?

-- Youth who are at least 16 and likely to remain in DFPS foster care until 18; or
+- be at least 16 and likely to remain in DFPS foster care until turning 18, or are in extended foster care; or

-Consistent with other Title IV-E programs, the Title IV-E agency may only issue a voucher, up to the established ceiling, for costs through the end of the month in which the youth turns 23.
+Consistent with other Title IV-E programs, the Title IV-E agency may only issue a voucher, up to the established ceiling, for costs through the end of the month in which the youth turns 23 (before September 30, 2021).
 This means that institutional costs that cover the full semester (e.g., tuition or room and board) must be prorated for ETV purposes.
-Allowable costs such as books and supplies that the youth purchases for use during the semester prior to turning 23, and will continue to use after turning 23, may be included.
+Allowable costs such as books and supplies that the youth purchases for use during the semester prior to turning 23 (before September 30, 2021), and will continue to use after turning 23, may be included.